yadayada/acd_cli/README.rst

      "CLIENT_SECRET": ""
  }

-Your security profile must be able to redirect to ``http://localhost``.
-The procedure is similar to the above, the difference is that you will be asked to paste the redirect URL into your shell.
+The procedure is similar to the Appspot one above, the difference is that you will be asked to paste the redirect URL into your shell.

 Usage